1/23/2024

 Every couple of years some Palestinians rise up from squalor in a futile attempt to stop the oppression by this regional juggernaut.
 This only serves as a pretext for Israel to further destroy their infrastructure and colonize more of their land.

 Individuals criticizing Israel or simply offering an alternative perspective are being promptly fired from their jobs for exercising their right of free speech.
 Petty, yet elaborate, vindictiveness has even silenced protests on college and university campuses.
-Students in prominent schools like Harvard and New York University have been blacklisted by prominent law firms and Wall Street because they signed open letters criticizing Israel.
+Students in prominent schools like Harvard and Columbia Universities have been blacklisted by prominent law firms and Wall Street because they signed open letters criticizing Israel.
 Solid job offers to top students have been rescinded.

 Trucks displaying the faces of some of these students appeared near the Harvard and Columbia campuses.
 In New York City the photos were accompanied by the words “Columbia’s biggest antisemites,” the New York Times reported.
 According to some protestors, the Columbia photographs were taken from a secure, private student portal.
 In the wake of such reprisals numerous Harvard students backtracked from their heartfelt beliefs.
 Palestinian-American conventions and conferences scheduled before the Hamas attack are being outlawed, moved, or cancelled due to coercion.